TCP-Lab/r4tcpl/README.md

 already installed, otherwise install them running:
 `install.packages(c("devtools", "roxygen2", "testthat", "knitr"))`.

-1. Write/copy your function(s) into a .R file within `.../cmatools/R/`.
+1. Write/copy your function(s) into a .R file within `.../r4tcpl/R/`.

-1. Remember to include the `@export` tag in the `roxygen` comments of all the functions you want to make visible when `cmatools` package will be loaded.
+1. Remember to include the `@export` tag in the `roxygen` comments of all the functions you want to make visible when `r4tcpl` package will be loaded.
 When building the package, the corresponding `export()` statement will be automatically generated inside `NAMESPACE` file.